lukerhoads/traderjoe-api/README.md

-# TraderJoe Analytics Backend
+# TraderJoe API

-Backend that actively monitors and calculates data points needed in the Trader Joe frontend.
+API that actively monitors and calculates data points on Trader Joe.

 Submission for the [Moralis Hackathon](https://moralis.io/avalanche-hackathon/) (12/6/21 - 1/31/22)